ucdrstdenis/cdsAsync/Documentation/PGSPRG.md

-### An N Point Proposal for Perpetual Globally Sourced Passive Revenue Generation
+## An N Point Proposal for
+## Perpetual Globally Sourced Passive Revenue Generation
 #####  Concept © 2017 R.V.
 St. Denis.
 All Rights Reserved.

 ### PGSPRG submission contest
-The winning submission will be awarded Citation No. **00** and propoagated throughout all contributions, along with the other zero citations.
+The winning submission will be awarded Citation No. **00** and propagated throughout all contributions, along with the other zero citations.
 In order of the base value attached:
 - Citation **0** Reserved
 - Citation **00** Contest winner
 - Citation **000** cdsAsync

-#### Entry Part 1
+## Entry Part 1
-Complete the [License Builder Skill Script](../Skill/Open/buildLicense.il) and make the necessary "logical" alterations to the library
+Complete the [License Builder Skill Script](../Skill/Open/buildLicense.il) and make the necessary "logical" alterations to the library.
 In other words, extracting and parsing a note made in each drawing is highly suboptimal.
 Please use an alternate method of citation and extraction.
 Be **creative** & *logical*.

-#### Entry, Main Part
+## Entry, Main Part
 While the tool you develop will be highly useful, it serves as an entry point for something larger, as Part 1 is fairly straightforward given a basic understanding of SKILL and the IC toolsuite.

-The following is a series of fictional scenarios used used to illustrate an idea, and bring a series of questions to light.
+The following is a series of fictional scenarios used to illustrate an idea, and bring a series of questions to light.

 #### Pricing Strategy
-Best insight thus far: A significant portion of the value wil be derived based on the number of "transactions".
+Best insight thus far: A noteable portion of the value wil be derived based on the number of "transactions".
 In other words, the more often a license is purchased, the more valueable it becomes.
 #####  Concept © 2017 R.P.
 Cavanaugh.
 All Rights Reserved.

 ### Your Proposal